Understanding stop_reason in the Claude Messages API

 ▶ Watch on YouTube & subscribe to The Stack Underflow

-Every Claude API integration, from a one-shot chatbot to a multi-step autonomous agent, is built on a single call: messages.create.
-That call returns two things — content and stop_reason.
+Every agent, every Claude Code action, every multi-step AI workflow ever built runs on a single function call made in a loop.
+That call is messages.create.
+It returns two things — content and stop_reason.
 Most developers pay close attention to content.
-The ones who build reliable agents pay equally close attention to stop_reason.
+The ones who build reliable, production-grade agents pay equally close attention to stop_reason, because that field is the entire control plane of your agent loop.

 The one-sentence version: